The graph of an exponential function is given. Select the function for each graph from the following options:

 Exponential Equations

 An exponential equation is one in which variables appear as exponents.
-Solving such equations often involves rewriting expressions to have the same base, allowing the exponents to be set equal.
-This approach simplifies the problem to solving a linear equation in the exponent.
+Solving these equations often involves rewriting expressions so that both sides have the same base, allowing the exponents to be set equal to each other.

 Recommended video: